Sanitizer, face shields and a plexiglass maze: What jury trials look like in a pandemic

 To mitigate risk, the court sent a questionnaire to all potential jurors before summoning them to court.
 Those who are elderly or at higher risk of experiencing more severe side effects of the novel coronavirus had an opportunity to defer participation.

 About 80 people were called to the courthouse for jury selection, which can be accomplished in half a day but instead lasted until 6:30 p.m. for Ojedokun’s trial.
 The court rearranged the jury assembly room to allow for social distancing, placing about 40 jurors there and another 20 in a spillover courtroom.
-Live-stream cameras connected Windom, U.S. Attorney Robert K. Hur and Ojedokun’s defense counsel, George Harper, to the assembly room so that they could watch the clerk address the jurors.
+Live-streaming cameras connected Windom, U.S. Attorney Robert K. Hur and Ojedokun’s defense counsel, George Harper, to the assembly room so that they could watch the clerk address the jurors.

 During a jury trial in pre-pandemic times, the potential jurors would then be taken as a group to the courtroom, where they’d pack into benches and cycle through as the defense and prosecution peppered them with questions.